-Operations mode programming lets you program CVs in decoder equipped locomotives equipped with Extended Packet Format decoders while they are on the mainline.
+Operations mode programming lets you program CVs in locomotives equipped with Extended Packet Format decoders while they are on the mainline.
 A typical use for Ops mode programming would be to change the acceleration rate (CV03) or the deceleration rate (CV04) of your locomotives to simulate the weight and braking capability of the train to compensate for changing the number of cars or power units on a train.

-Your DT402 can use ops mode programming to change the CV value in ANY CV, including 2- and 4-digit addresses.
+Your DT500 can use ops mode programming to change the CV value in ANY CV, including 2 digit and 4 digit addresses.

-Ops mode programming can be performed by any DT402 at any time since the throttles are not competing for usage of the single programming track.
+Ops mode programming can be performed by any DT500 at any time since the throttles are not competing for usage of the single programming track.

-DT402 throttles must be plugged in for Ops Mode.
-DT402D and DT402R throttles can do Ops Mode Programming wirelessly.
+DT500 throttles must be plugged in for Ops Mode.
+DT500D throttles can do Ops Mode Programming wirelessly.